You must meet the following requirements to be eligible for a HECS-HELP loan:

 Our customer service team is ready to support you through the application process.
 You can contact us if you have any questions, or need any help with your HECS-HELP application.

-If you’re studying a University of Canberra or Federation University degree through TAFE Queensland, you may be eligible for a HECS-HELP loan to help you pay your course fees and student contribution amount.
+If you’re studying a University of Canberra, Federation University or Southern Cross University degree through TAFE Queensland, you may be eligible for a HECS-HELP loan to help you pay your course fees and student contribution amount.
 Please visit the relevant university website for more information and to see if you're eligible.

 As a TAFE Queensland student there are a range of concessions, loans, and scholarships you may be eligible for to assist you with the cost of your study.

 Achieve your career goals with the help of a $5,000 TAFE Queensland Scholarship.
-There are two types available: merit or access and equity.
+There are three types available: merit, access and equity or emerging athlete.
 Visit the scholarships website for more information.